luismendoza-ec/lu8-docs/README.md

 I've always been fascinated by how games work behind the scenes.
 After years of building tools, games, and automation systems, I decided to go deeper: to create my own fantasy console — not an emulator, but a full ecosystem built from the ground up.

 **Lu8** is that project.
-It’s a custom virtual machine with its own instruction set, memory-mapped I/O, sound and video subsystems, and a BIOS bootloader.
+It's a custom virtual machine with its own instruction set, memory-mapped I/O, sound and video subsystems, and a BIOS bootloader.
 It runs `.lu8` ROMs written in its own low-level assembly language — and it all runs in the browser.

-Today, Lu8 is more than a VM — it’s an **all-in-one environment**: you get a code editor, live memory and CPU monitor, integrated shell, and virtual screen, all in one place.
+Today, Lu8 is more than a VM — it's an **all-in-one environment**: you get a code editor, live memory and CPU monitor, integrated shell, and virtual screen, all in one place.

 ## Key Features